DaVinci Resolve Audio Not Working: 7 Proven Fixes (2026)

-Here are the 7 solutions that worked.
+Here are the 7 solutions that work.

 - Muted tracks or a master volume at zero cause most “no sound” issues in DaVinci Resolve

-- Audio tracks must route to Bus 1 in Fairlight; unassigned tracks produce no sound
+Preferences>Video and Audio I/O and confirm the correct output device - Audio tracks must route to Bus 1 in Fairlight; unassigned tracks produce no sound

 - DaVinci Resolve 19 handles MP3, WAV, and AIFF reliably; convert AAC/FLAC to WAV first